 It’s that time of year where the food comes in bulk, leftovers are plentiful, and friends and family gather to catch up on the year.

 At Midwest Laboratories we know how important Thanksgiving food is on Thanksgiving day.
-Thanksgiving brings out the families special recipes and traditional dishes, and let us not forget the sheer quantity.
-We’d like to assume it’s a coincidence that year-over-year one in six Americans end up sick due to the food they eat and the way it’s prepared over Thanksgiving.
+Thanksgiving brings out the families special recipes and traditional dishes.
+And let us not forget the sheer quantity.
+We want to assume it’s a coincidence that year-over-year one in six Americans end up sick due to the food they eat and the way it’s prepared over Thanksgiving.
 Who can blame aunt Sue and Uncle Mike for cooking their world famous stuffing every year?
 We know their love was in the cooking but did they take the proper safety measures to help you keep that stuffing down.

 Midwest Labs understands it’s the simple reminders that help keep us safe.
 Being a laboratory analysis company, we have seen and heard the gamut of illness and disease stories that sprout from poor food preparation.
 The holidays are primarily a time to feast and feast again, so take into consideration the food safety suggestions we have pooled together for you.